 - The Impact of Helper Beliefs and Assumptions

 - Barriers to Getting Help

 - Safety and Harm Reduction Planning

 This is an intermediate level workshop intended for social service and health care professionals, counsellors, social workers, school personnel, and anyone working with those who struggle with both addictions and mental health.

 Presentation, video, case study exercises, personal reflection, and small group discussions.

 At the end of this workshop, participants should be able to:

-- Integrate treatment approaches from both fields
+- Integrate treatment approaches from both the mental health and addiction fields